Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R4000-3" />R4000 DescriptiveDescriptionRequired
 **Output Message**: The value provided for description is not descriptive enough.
 Accurate and descriptive description is essential for maintaining reference documentation.

 **Description**: The value of the 'description' property must be descriptive.
+It cannot be spaces or empty description.

-**Why the rule is important**: This will ensure that the service is well documented.
+**Why the rule is important**: Appropriate documentation could not be generated without a detailed 'description' value.

 **How to fix the violation**: For each 'description' property, provide a detailed description value.